 Start by eliminating any scholarships that have an application fee, as these are probably financial aid scams.

 Many universities in the United States and Canada offer work as teaching assistants for graduate students, especially Ph.D. students, as part of a university’s financial aid package.
 This can be arranged even before you leave your home country and typically involves working with students in the lab, grading papers, and tutoring undergraduates.
-Similarly, many Ph.D. students are the opportunity to work in research lab.
+Similarly, many Ph.D. students have the opportunity to work in research lab.

 If you are interested in this option, be sure to contact your university’s financial aid office, as well as the department in which you will be studying.